chinchalinchin/qldb-orm/README.md

 innoldb --table <table-name> --insert <field>=<value> <field>=<value> ...
 ```

-You can optionally specify the `Document` ID if you wish to overwrite the auto-generated UUID.

 ## Document Object Model

 This library abstracts much of the QLDB implementation away from its user.
 All the user has to do is create a `Document` object, add fields to it and then call `save()`.
 Under the hood, the library will translate the `Document` fields into [PartiQL queries](https://partiql.org/docs.html) and use the [pyqldb Driver](https://amazon-qldb-driver-python.readthedocs.io/en/stable/index.html) to post the queries to the **QLDB** instance on AWS.